NOOXY-research/NodeNet-Archive/README.md

 ```sh
 python3 manage.py
 ```
-If you need GPU support(for really large size of neural network) simply change all
+If you need Nvidia GPU support(for really large size of neural network) simply change all
 ```python
 import numpy as np
 ```